OhACD/Turtly-Extension/README.md

 - Cleaner project structure
 - Cleaner README file
 - Added the idle sprite for the turtle (animations are still WIP)
-- Turtle sprite now appears at the end of the paragraph (WIP)
+- Turtle sprite now appears at the end of the paragraph and defaults to the lower right corner when there is not enough space

 ## TODO
 **v0.0.2**